-There have been many cutting-edge social selling practices facilitated on the leading social networks, including LinkedIn, Twitter, Facebook, and Pinterest in recent years.
-It appears that many companies are developing personalized social selling strategies with regular use of select primary platforms based on their particular product and services considerations and requirements.
+There have been many cutting-edge social selling practices facilitated on the leading social networks, including LinkedIn, Twitter, Facebook, and Pinterest, in recent years.
+It appears that many companies are developing personalized social selling strategies with regular use of select primary platforms based on their particular product and service considerations and requirements.

 Social selling is not about overwhelming an extensive list of anonymous contacts with unsolicited spam type communications!
 A blunder made by many salespeople is to reach out with an unsolicited sales e-mail campaign immediately upon identification of potential prospects.
-In many ways, this approach is akin to cold selling that has a historical flat success rate.
-The goal of effective social selling is to build real and sustainable business relationships based on similar roles, competencies, and interests and continually listen and recognize opportunities to collaborate, share experiences, and present products and services.
+In many ways, this approach is akin to cold selling that has a historically flat success rate.
+Effective social selling aims to build real and sustainable business relationships based on similar roles, competencies, and interests and continually listen and recognize opportunities to collaborate, share experiences, and present products and services.

 The best course of action is to engage targeted social media participants routinely with stimulating and value-add conversation to discover and establish insights on their personal and employer profiles and needs.
-This action will usually result in an understanding and deep appreciation of the prospects' pain points and requirements and support the basis of future purchase situations.
-Also, salespeople demonstrating a deep and reflective interest of the prospect's business will undoubtedly be able to build the burgeoning prospect relationship to a trust-worthy status more quickly.
+This action will usually result in an understanding and deep appreciation of the prospects’ pain points and requirements and support future purchase situations.
+Also, salespeople demonstrating a deep and reflective interest in the prospect’s business will undoubtedly build the burgeoning prospect relationship to a trust-worthy status more quickly.

-A critical requirement for high-performance social selling, within an organizational context, is the dedication of consistent daily resources to listen and quickly respond to postings of priority sales interest.
+A critical requirement for high-performance social selling within an organizational context is the dedication of consistent daily resources to listen and quickly respond to priority sales interest postings.
 A quick riposte to posts is not an option as the overwhelming social media volume means that potential opportunities may have a useful life measured in minutes.
 Social media responses need to be smart and highly professional in appearance and tone, appropriate and valuable to the problem or opportunity identified and crafted without grammar, spelling, and punctuation miscues.
-Experience shows that it takes only one unimpressive response, in the social media setting, to damage a business relationship beyond repair.
+Experience shows that it takes only one unimpressive response to damage a business relationship beyond repair in the social media setting.